-This section presents estimates of recent commercial Pacific halibut catch, landings, and wastage, and compares them to the estimates of recreational and bycatch (non-halibut fisheries) catch, discards, and mortality.
-Because the observer data for non-halibut fisheries generally lags at least one year in complete reporting (Jannot et al. 2016, NMFS 2016), all estimates included in this section are based on 2015 for comparability across all sources.
+This section presents estimates of recent commercial Pacific halibut catch, landings, and wastage, and compares them to the estimates of recreational and bycatch (non-Pacific halibut fisheries) catch, discards, and mortality.
+Because the observer data for non-Pacific halibut fisheries generally lags at least one year in complete reporting (Jannot et al. 2016, NMFS 2016), all estimates included in this section are based on 2015 for comparability across all sources.

-In any fishery that does not require complete retention of the catch some fish will be discarded at sea.
+In any fishery that does not require full retention of the catch some fish will be discarded at sea.
 Trip limits, size-limits, and other regulatory actions all create discards; and some of the fish that are discarded ultimately die.
-As a conceptual framework, total catch can be divided into three portions: the retained catch (which may be zero for fisheries prohibited from retaining Pacific halibut), the discarded catch that survives, and the discarded catch that subsequently dies (a function of the total discards and the DMR).
+As a conceptual framework, total catch can be divided into three portions: 1) the retained catch (which may be zero for fisheries prohibited from retaining Pacific halibut), 2) the discarded catch that survives, and 3) the discarded catch that subsequently dies due to catch related injuries (a function of the total discards and the DMR).
 Only the retained catch is effectively known without significant observation uncertainty, and uncertainty in both the magnitude of discards as well as the DMRs applying to those discards.
 Figure 1 provides a representation of these components.

-There are several sources of mortality from the Pacific halibut population in the Northeast Pacific Ocean: the directed commercial Pacific halibut fishery (Goen et al. 2017a), the recreational fisheries (Dykstra 2017a), the personal use and subsistence fisheries (Goen 2017; not summarized in this section), and the non-halibut fisheries capturing but not retaining Pacific halibut (Dykstra 2017b).
-In order to simplify this detailed comparison of these sources of mortality, they are summarized by regions specific to the management agencies responsible for each: the Bering Sea and Aleutian Islands (BSAI), GOA, British Columbia (BC, Area 2B), and Area 2A.
-More detail on Regulatory Area-specific components is available in the references noted above, as well as the overview of data sources produced each year (Stewart 2017, Stewart and Monnahan 2016).
+There are several sources of mortality1 from the Pacific halibut population in the Northeast Pacific Ocean: the directed commercial Pacific halibut fishery (Goen et al. 2017a), the recreational fisheries (Dykstra 2017a), the personal use and subsistence fisheries (Goen 2017; not summarized in this section), and the non-Pacific halibut fisheries capturing but not retaining Pacific halibut (Dykstra 2017b).
+In order to simplify this detailed comparison of the sources of mortality, they are summarized by regions specific to the management agencies responsible for each: the Bering Sea and Aleutian Islands (BSAI), and the GOA.
+More detail on IPHC Regulatory Area-specific components is available in the references noted above, as well as the overview of data sources produced each year (Stewart 2017, Stewart and Monnahan 2016).

 FIGURE 1.
-Schematic representation of total catch indicating the portions that were retained (green area), discarded and subsequently died (orange and red areas), and discarded and subsequently survived (yellow area).
+Schematic representation of total catch indicating the portions that were retained, discarded and subsequently died, and discarded and subsequently survived.
 Polygons denote relative uncertainty due to discard mortality rates (red), observer coverage (yellow), and discard mortality rates combined with observer coverage (orange).
 See Appendix A for calculation details.